Influences

 Muholland Drive- You either love David Lynch, or you hate him.
 This one for me was just accessible enough but still made you think really, really hard.

-Irreversible (French) - One of the most disturbing films I've ever seen, and brilliantly constructed.
+Irreversible - This French film is one of the most disturbing films I've ever seen, and brilliantly constructed.

 Cube - A very smart film, with the most claustrophobic setting ever.